simonseyock/uprocess/README.md

   ```javascript
   // #include "some/file.js"
   ```
-  This command takes the text from the specified file (path relative to the parsed file), puts it at its own position and continues to parse with the first line of the new file.
+  This command takes the text from the specified file (path relative to the parsed file), processes it and the puts it at its own position and continues with next line after the included file.

 * define, undefine
   ```javascript